3 built-in ways to get your Mac speak any selected text

 If you want better controls, use the second method mentioned below.

-3) Turn on the switch next to the Speak selection option.
+3) Turn on the switch next to Speak selection.

-Change the voice: You can pick a different voice by going to System Settings > Accessibility > Spoken Content > System voice.
+You can pick a different voice by going to System Settings > Accessibility > Read & Speak or Spoken Content > System voice.
 Here, you can try out different voices and pick one that you like.
 From this screen, you can also adjust the speaking rate and volume.

-Change keyboard shortcut: Next, you can click the information icon ⓘ next to the Speak selection option to tweak the settings and make it suitable for your work.
-The default shortcut is pressing Option + Esc on your keyboard, but you can change it to anything else.
+Click the information icon ⓘ next to the Speak selection option to tweak the settings and make it suitable for your work.
+The default shortcut is pressing Option + esc on your keyboard, but you can change it to anything else.

 mac speak text selected